University of Auckland embraces gift of new Māori name – Waipapa Taumata Rau

 The University is reviewing how to best incorporate Waipapa Taumata Rau further into its organisational culture and visual identity.

-The Waipapa Taumata Rau dawn gifting ceremony will be live-streamed on YouTube (live on the day) from 7am, Monday 26 July 2021.
+The full Waipapa Taumata Rau dawn gifting ceremony that was live-streamed on YouTube from 7am, Monday 26 July 2021.

 Tel: 021 244 9707